Part 3 - Summary of Common Linux Commands (Ubuntu)

 tail -f /var/log/auth.log

-Common Combined Commands
+Common Combo Commands

-Find who occupies a specific port
+Find who occupies a port

 ss -tunlp | grep 8080